 Let’s face it, often children build dens themselves and there’s nothing wrong with that.
 Building dens can help develop teamworking skills as well as providing entertainment and a secret hide away from parents.
 It’s fun.
-Sometimes it’s even helpful for the grow- ups, the children are happy safely building and playing in their blanket fort while you do the chores and pay the bills, but sometimes we grown-ups can do much more than provide the blankets for a den, we can take part in the adventure!
+Sometimes it’s even helpful for the grow- ups, the children are happy safely building and playing in their blanket fort while you do the chores and pay the bills, but sometimes we grown-ups can do much more than provide the blankets for a Children’s Indoor Den, we can take part in the adventure!

-This is your guide to dens, yes, I’m sure you’ve built them before but here’s a refresher course.
+This is your guide to Children’s Indoor Den, yes, I’m sure you’ve built them before but here’s a refresher course.
 Lets’ start with the types of den you can build.
 Are there types I hear you say?
 Oh yes, there are.
 First off, I’m talking about indoor den types here.
 Now don’t get me wrong I’m all for children and adults going Ray Mears and building outdoor play spaces in the garden or in the local woods, but sometimes outdoors isn’t an option.
 Some people don’t have the outdoor space, maybe it’s cold, wet and blowing a gale outside, whatever the reason sometimes outdoors is a no go and then it’s time to read up on children’s indoor dens ideas, turn off the TV and have some quality family time with very little expense.
 Which brings me back to the types, transient dens, camp tents and permanent dens.

 First up transient dens.
 These are by far the simplest and cheapest dens to build.
 We’ve all done them, you grab a few blankets or sheets and use them to cover a table, drape them between the sideboard and the couch or throw them over a string tied to two dining chairs and voila a den.
 I remember the very first den I ever had; it was just this sort and I didn’t build it.
 It was way back in the 80’s and my parents were decorating, they put the dining table right up against the massive 1970’s wall unit and covered the lot with sheets right down to the floor.
 I realised very quickly I could hide under the table and have my very own den!
 I moved cushions and rugs, books and toys under the table and spent a fabulous week having a great time in there while my parents were just thankful I hadn’t ‘helped’ decorate (my mother was slightly less enthusiastic when she realised I’d covered her nice teak sideboard in My Little Pony pictures but that’s another story).